James Daniel Phillips

 M, b.
 23 November 1882, d.
 11 October 1978

-John was born on 23 November 1882 at Madison, Florida, United States.1 He was the son of William Thomas Sullivan and Amanda E. Stroud.
-He married Hattie Bryant, on 19 December 1903 at Madison, Florida, United States.2 John died on 11 October 1978 at Madison, Florida, United States, at age 95.
-His body was buried at Oak Ridge Cemetery, Madison, Florida, United States.3
+John Luther Sullivan was the son of William Thomas Sullivan and Amanda E. Stroud.
+He married Hattie Bryant, on 19 December 1903 at Madison, Florida, United States.1 John died on 11 October 1978 at Madison, Florida, United States, at age 95.
+His body was buried at Oak Ridge Cemetery, Madison, Florida, United States.2

 Biography of John Luther Sullivan: